 The Alaska Grizzly, Ursus arctos, is the largest predator of our hunting area.
 Arctic Grizzly Bears are one of the main killers of caribou and moose calves in the spring.
 Coming out of hibernation in late April to early May, the bears start looking for the closest food source to make up for lost weight from the winter’s slumber.
 Salmon left over from the fall run or the early growth on south sloping hills are easy pickings for spring bears.
 In our hunting concession, spring grizzly bear hunting is extremely effective because we can focus our efforts on areas with high food concentrations.

-Our 2019 Season hunts are fully booked.
-Contact us today about joining one of our 2020 hunts.
+Contact us today about joining one of our 2021 hunts.

 Trophy fees on secondary animals taken: